Mantongash/akan-names/README.md

 - A user then presses submit.
 The Akan name appears on top with a green background.

 ---

+### KNOWN BUGS

+---

+The reset button when pressed to clear the fields, it should also clear the display label, which it doesnt.

 ### TECHNOLOGIES USED